Changing your excess: How to reduce the cost of your health insurance premium

 How do I select an excess option?

 Your excess limit is selected when you purchase a health insurance policy.
-If you’re with nib and you’d like to confirm your excess amount, you can do so by logging into Online Services.
+If you’re with nib and you’d like to confirm your excess amount, you can do so by logging into member account.
 You can also change your excess by contacting our member service team on 13 16 42.

 For other helpful tips on reducing the cost of your cover, check out our guide to saving money on your health insurance premium.